WATER INFRASTRUCTURE

 The water infrastructure recovery is an important component of the threefold strategy for the Flamenco Recovery Beach project.
 Click on the text in bold for more information on the Coastal Reforestation and Dunes Rehabilitation.

-Beside these planning studies, we produced project design in plans and details for construction of the "needle" deck platforms, wood bridges, bioretention beds, and re-planting for all phased areas of the site.
-The buildings have been reconstructed but the site recovery implementation is on hold until sufficient funds for construction are secured.
+Beyond planning studies, detailed designs were produced for “needle” deck platforms, wood bridges, bioretention beds, and replanting in phased areas of the site.
+The buildings at Flamenco have been reconstructed, but site recovery remains on hold until construction resources become available.

 All Photographs © Rossana Vaccarino Except Where Noted.